discord-jda/JDA-Website/docs/using-jda/using-new-features.md

-# Using new features
+# Using New Features

-When contributors are making new features, for example, introducing modals, you might be interested in trying these features before they get released and/or test them.
+When contributors are making new features, like introducing modals, you might be interested in trying out or testing these features before they get released.

 ## Using [JitPack](https://jitpack.io)

 Using JitPack, you can get a build of any fork of JDA, on any branch, on any commit.
-Of course, it is highly recommended that you use a build tool such as [Gradle](https://gradle.org) or [Maven](https://maven.apache.org)
+It is still highly recommended that you use a build tool such as [Gradle](https://gradle.org) or [Maven](https://maven.apache.org)

 ### Getting the necessary info